20 Genius Ways to Be Less Lazy

 Clothing has a definitive effect on your mood—and science concurs.
 Just look to a landmark study in Journal of Experimental Social Psychology, wherein researchers had subjects wear white lab coats and perform tasks.
 Then, when subjects informed the coats were actually painter's jackets, levels of motivation plummeted.

-In other words, if you’re hanging around in sweats and a ratty tee, you’re likely to act accordingly (snack in front of the television).
+In other words, if you're hanging around in sweats and a ratty tee, you're likely to act accordingly (snack in front of the television).
 Same goes for if you suit-it and boot-it (power through to-do list items like a train).
-And if you’re in the market for some new duds, here’s everything you need to dress to impress.

 All exercise is good, of course.
 But, when it comes to getting up off the couch, lifting weight might be your best bet—especially when you consider that its effects continue long after your workout.
-According to Mark Moyad, MD, the director of preventative and alternative medicine at the University of Michigan Medical Center, “Pumping iron three times a week can increase energy levels by up to 50 percent, even on days you don’t lift.”
-If you want to start in the comforts of your own home, don’t miss the 8 Ultimate Home-Gym Essentials.
+According to Mark Moyad, MD, the director of preventative and alternative medicine at the University of Michigan Medical Center, "Pumping iron three times a week can increase energy levels by up to 50 percent, even on days you don't lift."

 Break it down.